-(iv) The ToBRFV carrier(s) are accompanied by an acceptable biosecurity certificate under section 413 of the Act certifying that the conditions in Schedule 1 have been met.
+The carrier(s) must be accompanied by an acceptable biosecurity certificate under section 413 of the Act certifying that the conditions in Schedule 1 have been met.

 A copy of the biosecurity certificate(s) must be emailed to Biosecurity Queensland (qld.plantquarantine@daf.qld.gov.au) at least 24 hours prior the arrival of the consignment to which it relates.